percona/postgresql-docs/docs/extensions.md

 # Extensions

-PostgreSQL extensions are add-ons that enhance the functionality of PostgreSQL databases.
-By installing these extensions, you can modify and extend your database system with new features, functions, and data types.
+Percona Distribution for PostgreSQL is not only the PostgreSQL server.
+It also includes extensions - the add-ons that enhance the functionality of PostgreSQL database.
+By installing these extensions, you can modify and extend your database server with new features, functions, and data types.

-Percona Distribution for PostgreSQL includes extensions that have been tested to work together.
+Percona Distribution for PostgreSQL includes the extensions that have been tested to work together.
 These extensions encompass the following:

 * [PostgreSQL contrib modules and utilities](contrib.md)
 * Extensions authored by Percona: